WordOps/docs.wordops.net/docs/commands.md

 wo site create example.com --pass=password
 ```

 This will set defined password as administrator password.
 If not defined it will generate random pasword for administrator.
-If you have special characters, you can quote them using single quotes like this â€"
+If you have special characters, you can quote them using single quotes like this Ã¢â‚¬"

 --pass='my$secret&' Define WordPress administrator email To define wordpress administrator email during site creation use